• enquiries@indianpanorama.in

 Top 5 Obvious Benefits of Travelling | Learn Why Travel Makes You a Better Person

 The gradual decay of the bonding element used in murals have come off as chunks and some paintings have even become chalky.
-SilverFish, a tiny insect is suspected to have eaten portions of the paintings.
+Silverfish, a tiny insect is suspected to have eaten portions of the paintings.
 Biodegradation and Bat Excreta have played their role in destroying the monument’s signature works.
 Mass fumigation is a must to preserve the work of the alien-alike genius humans of the past.

 Note: Flash photography is forbidden inside the caves.
 (As you know some places are beyond beautiful to be just photographed.)